TritonDataCenter/rfd/rfd/0026/README.md

 #### Deleting shared volume zones

 Shared volume zones owned by a specific user, or with a specific uuid, can be deleted by an operator.
-Specifiying both an owner and a volume uuid checks that the shared volume is actually owned by the owner:
+Specifying both an owner and a volume uuid checks that the shared volume is actually owned by the owner:

 ```